Photos by David Ogilvie

 About Our Gallery

 A volunteer Board of Directors maintains the building, plans the exhibitions, and serves in many other ways including hanging shows, preparing press releases, and greeting visitors to the Gallery.
-The Board is ably assisted by a dedicated group of volunteers.
+The Board is ably assisted by a dedicated group of local volunteers.
+We do not receive operational funding from any level of government, and we rely on our regular supporters to renew their membership annually.